-Relationships & Community Director
+Relationships & Development Director

 Elisabeth directs GBA’s strategic fundraising and network development.
 With an eye towards equity and innovation, Elisabeth cultivates cross-sector partnerships, fostering a diverse community of national and regional thought leaders.
 Elisabeth manages sponsor and member engagement, in addition to organizing key events including Women in Green and Emerald Evening.